dbrgn/svg2polylines/README.md

 # svg2polylines

-Convert an SVG file to a list of polylines (aka polygonal chains or polygonal paths).
+Convert SVG data to a list of polylines (aka polygonal chains or polygonal paths).

 This can be used e.g. for simple drawing robot that just support drawing